Simple Arduino Audio Player and Amplifier with LM386

 PCM unsigned 8-bit

-Step 4: Now, click on “Convert File” and your Audio file will be converter to .Wav file format.
-It will also be downloaded once the conversion is done.
+Step 4: Next, select “Convert File” and your Audio file will be converted to .Wav file format.
+Once the conversion is finished, it will be downloaded.

 Circuit and Hardware: